 Pittsburgh Steelers quarterback Ben Roethlisberger is gearing up for a comeback campaign after suffering a season-ending elbow injury.
 The Sportsbook at Rivers Casino is taking a cue from Big Ben and is ready for a big return.

-BetRivers Sportsbook at Rivers Casino Pittsburgh just launched BetRivers Sportsbook Rewards program.
-With your Rush Rewards Players Club cards, players who accumulate $1,000 in wagers will earn $5 comp points to be used throughout the casino.
-After placing bets and accumulating points, Players Club members can customize how the comps are redeemed with choices such as free play or complimentary dining.
+BetRivers Sportsbook at Rivers Casino Pittsburgh just launched the BetRivers Sportsbook Rewards program.
+With their Rush Rewards Players Club cards, players who accumulate $1,000 in wagers will earn $5 comp points to be used throughout the casino.
+After placing bets and accumulating points, Players Club members can customize how the comps are redeemed, with choices such as free play or complimentary dining.

-PA Governor Tom Wolf and Sec. of Health Dr. Rachel Levine signed new orders for increased coronavirus mitigation efforts on July 16.
-For casinos, it means a temporary pause on drink service, sitting at the bar, and lower capacity limits at restaurants.
+PA Governor Tom Wolf and Secretary of Health Dr. Rachel Levine signed new orders for increased coronavirus mitigation efforts on July 16.
+For casinos, it means a temporary pause on drink service and sitting at the bar, and lower capacity limits at restaurants.